borderyz/neurowaves-lab-documentation/docs/source/5-meg-data-gallery/2-datastorage.rst

 Data naming BIDS protocol
 """""""""""""""""""""""""

-A typical MEG dataset from NYUAD contains the following files and folders in BIDS-standard:
+A typical MEG dataset from NYUAD contains the following files and folders in BIDS-specification `https://bids-specification.readthedocs.io/ <https://bids-specification.readthedocs.io/>`_ :

 Your data should be stored in the BIDS format.
 Find a template to be used under `bids-template`, the template contains all the information that you should have in each file.